YukiSora/YukiSora.github.io/_posts/2016-03-31-Java-Network-Programming.markdown

 categories: development
 ---

 The key points of Java Network Programming.
-Connect to network by using URL class and Socket class.
+Connect to network by using URL class, Socket class and UDP class.

 ## Internet Addresses